Kituu Sabb Jaantii Hai: Plot

-Rohan's mom is a protagonist and she hates Kittu but helpless for his son.
+Rohan's mom is the protagonist and she hates Kittu but helpless for his son.
 She takes the proposal of Kittu and Rohan's at Kittu's place and anyhow their proposal is granted.
-Kittu's mom is very happy her daughter is getting married in a very nice family but one day Rohan's mom sends a token saree through a driver at Kittu's place but when Kittu knows this, then she goes and returns the saree at Rohan's and says her mom that she doesn't like the design, then will give her designs to a tailor in her colony itself, belonging to low class.
+Kittu's mom is very happy her daughter is getting married in a very nice family but one day Rohan's mom sends a saree as a token through a driver at Kittu's place but when Kittu knows this, then she goes and returns the saree at Rohan's and says her mom that she doesn't like the design, then will give her designs to a tailor in her colony itself, belonging to low class.
 Thus, bidding farewell and left from there...
 Rohan is hurt but plans to take her up for dinner at night that day !
-That day Yuvraaj gave the responsibility of taking the interview of Munna Babu, the indecent politician to Kittu!
-Kittu made her researches before the interview but Yuvraaj scolds her for not having enough information about Munna Babu's wife Maladevi.
-Kittu thought that she won't be given the chance for the interview but Yuvraaj once he made the decision he does not change it, therefore Kittu goes for the interview with Jogi who plans to trap Kittu, the innocent.
+That day Yuvraj gave the responsibility of taking the interview of Munna Babu, the indecent politician to Kittu!
+Kittu made her researches before the interview but Yuvraj scolds her for not having enough information about Munna Babu's wife Mala.
+Kittu thought that she won't be given the chance for the interview but Yuvraj once he made the decision he does not change it, therefore Kittu goes for the interview with Jogi who plans to trap Kittu, the innocent.

-Kituu is born to be successful, and with her determination she climbs up the corporate ladder and becomes a household name in the field of electronic journalism.
+Kittu is born to be successful, and with her determination she climbs up the corporate ladder and becomes a household name in the field of electronic journalism.
 And to pursue her fields of work, she even reject a lover, the scion of a millionaire family, on realizing that he fails to understand her when it comes to her profession.
-However, as the story moves on, Kituu falls in love with a guy from the news channel, Yuvraaj.
-But, once successful in her field she is torn apart between Yuvraaj, a divorcee with a child and Rohan, her ex-lover who comes back in her life after a failed marriage.
+However, as the story moves on, Kittu falls in love with a guy from the news channel, Yuvraj.
+But, once successful in her field she is torn apart between Yuvraj, a divorcee with a child and Rohan, her ex-lover who comes back in her life after a failed marriage.

-Kituu does an investigation concerning a stealth aircraft and Rohan gets trapped as the one who tried to bribe the officials.
-Kituu gets Rohan jailed.
-But then, it is revealed that Rohan is innocent and was trapped by Samresh Gupta, the ex-lover of his mother, who is trying to take revenge from Rohan and his mother.
-Kituu does all her best to save Rohan and in the process, both get injured and end up in the hospital.
-On his part, Yuvvraj gets irritated on seeing Kituu's concern for Rohan and her getting close to him, as he had earlier proposed Kituu to marry him.
-The truth is finally revealed and before the police can arrest Samresh Gupta, he commits suicide.
+Kittu does an investigation concerning a stealth aircraft and Rohan gets trapped as the one who tried to bribe the officials.
+Kittu gets Rohan jailed.
+But then, it is revealed that Rohan is innocent and was trapped by Samaresh Gupta, the ex-lover of his mother, who is trying to take revenge from Rohan and his mother.
+Kittu does all her best to save Rohan and in the process, both get injured and end up in the hospital.
+On his part, Yuvraj gets irritated on seeing Kittu's concern for Rohan and her getting close to him, as he had earlier proposed Kittu to marry him.
+The truth is finally revealed and before the police can arrest Samaresh Gupta, he commits suicide.